Numbers of non-working men and women aged 16-64 in London (2020 Q1 and 2023 Q2)

 This indicator shows the reasons for not working for men and women, as well as the number of working-age people who are not working in London.

-The proportion of women who cite looking after family or home as their reason for not working has fallen in 2020/21 compared to 2019/20 from 36% to 29%, and so did the absolute number (330,000 to 209,000).
-On the contrary, the proportion of women who were unemployed increased 11% to 17%, with the absolute number rising from 97,000 to 155,000.
+The proportion of women who cite looking after family or home as their reason for not working fell in 2022 Q2 compared to 2020 Q1 from 36.2% to 30.9%, and so did the absolute number (329k to 272k).
+On the contrary, the proportion of women who were unemployed increased from 10.7% to 12.4%, with the absolute number rising from 98k to 109k.
 This change in composition is likely caused by the COVID-19 pandemic.
-The proportion of unemployed non-working men increased substantially in the same time-frame, from 21% to 24%, while the proportion of those looking after family/home stayed at around 4%.

 The proportion of long-term sick declined by 1.5 percentage points to 18.2% for men whereas the proportion of temporary sick increased by 1.6 percentage points to 3.6%.
 Women also saw an increase in the temporarily sick from 1.1% to 2.1%, but also an increase in the long-term sick from 13.3% to 14.3%